 The bit TOV0 is set (one) when an overflow occurs in Timer/Counter0.
-TOV0 is cleared by hardware when executing the corresponding interrupt Handling Vector.
+TOV0 is cleared by hardware when executing the corresponding interrupt handling vector.
 Alternatively, TOV0 is cleared by writing a logic one to the flag.
-When the SREG I-bit, TOIE0 (Timer/Counter0 Overflow Interrupt Enable), and TOV0 are set (one), the Timer/Counter0 Overflow interrupt is executed.
+When the SREG I-bit, TOIE0 (Timer/Counter0 Overflow Interrupt Enable), and TOV0 are set (one), the Timer/Counter0 Overflow Interrupt is executed.
+In phase correct PWM mode, this bit is set when Timer/Counter0 changes counting direction at 0x00.